PZebarth/PostGreSQL-Relational-Databases/README.md

 Udiddit, a social news aggregation, web content rating, and discussion website, is currently using a risky and unreliable Postgres database schema to store the forum posts, discussions, and votes made by their users about different topics.
 I create a new schema, fix exsiting issues, and migrate the data from the databases.<br>

 ## Project Files
-> * Udiddit, a social news aggregator.docx - Contains the DDL of old schema, design guidlines new schema DDL, and DML data migration explanations.
+> * Udiddit, a social news aggregator.docx - Contains the DDL of old schema, design guidlines of new schema DDL, and DML data migration explanations.
 > * Project #2 -  The sql code used to improve the DDL of old schema and DML to migrate data.

 ## Conclusion